 Learn about healthy behaviors and breast cancer survival.

 Diet and breast cancer risk

-- Eating fruits and vegetables is linked to a decreased risk of some breast cancers
+- Eating fruits and vegetables may be linked to a decreased risk of breast cancer

 - Drinking alcohol is linked to an increased risk of breast cancer

 We also know some foods and beverages are not related to breast cancer risk.
 Others are under study for possible links to breast cancer.